MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 8. Select the **Save and Close** button.

-9. Navigate to the tab with your flow test running.
+9. Navigate to the browser tab with your flow test running.
 After a short delay, you should see the flow running.
 This is where you can catch any issues in the flow or confirm that it ran successfully.

 After a short delay, you should see an email in your inbox, since you populated John Doe's email as your personal email.
 Note that it may go to your Junk Email folder.